 So far we have shown that if we know the actual distribution of the population, we can compute the sampling distribution for any sample statistic, and from that we can compute SE and CI.

 But in real life we don't know the actual distribution of the population.
-If we did, we wouldn't be doing statistical inference in the first place!
+If we did, we wouldn't need to estimate it!

 In real life, we use the sample to build a model of the population distribution, then use the model to generate the sampling distribution.
 A simple and popular way to do that is "resampling," which means we use the sample itself as a model of the population distribution and draw samples from it.